 6. Go with Recyclable Packaging

 Most schools now have great recycling programs, so this is a very logical rule but is often overlooked.
 Hand soap refills come in all shapes and sizes.
 To minimize the environmental impact a soap product has, select hand soap refills that are made with easily recyclable material such as PET or HDPE.
 Most of the flexible “bag” refills on the market are not recyclable.
 Avoid the bags and ask maintenance staff to place recyclable containers in recycle bins.

 School purchasers have a lot of items they are responsible for buying and budgets are always tight.
 However, making an investment of time to select the right hand soap for your school can have substantial health benefits for students, for the environment, and can save your school money.

-B4 Brands offers its Aterra hand soaps in a variety of formulations and sizes.
-Check out our Aterra Eco-Premium Foaming Hand Soap, the Sulfate-Free version (which is fragrance-free), or the Fragrance-Free version.
+B4 Brands offers its Aterra hand soaps (including our popular 18 oz foaming hand soap) in a variety of formulations and sizes.